A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

 Modifying \Cref{def:collRD} by additionally imposing the global residue condition gives a groupoid that we denote by $\LMS$ for the simple version (\ref{def:germMSD}) and by $\MSgrp$ for the non-simple version (\ref{def:germnonsimpleMSD}).
 We state the comparison to the objects defined in \cite{LMS}.

 \begin{proposition} The stack $\LMS$ is a smooth DM-stack.
-The stack $\MSgrp$ is a stack with finite quotient singularities and agrees with the normalization of the orderly blowup of the normalized incidence variety compactification \cite[Section~14]{LMS}. \end{proposition}
+The stack $\MSgrp$ is a stack with finite quotient singularities and agrees with the normalization of the orderly blowup of the normalized incidence variety compactification; see \cite[Section~14]{LMS}. \end{proposition}

-The paper \cite{LMS} also defines a smooth stack denoted by $\LMS$, patched locally from quotients of stacks with a Teichm\"uller marking.
-The full proof that this stack is isomorphic to the stack with the same symbol defined here would require recalling the lengthy definitions of level-wise real blow-up and Teichm\"uller marking from \cite{LMS}.
+The paper \cite[Section~14.2]{LMS} also defines a smooth stack denoted by~$\LMS$, patched locally from quotients of stacks with a Teichm\"uller marking.
+The full proof that this stack is isomorphic to the stack with the same symbol defined here would require recalling the lengthy definitions of level-wise real blowup and Teichm\"uller marking from \cite[Section~12]{LMS}.
 This identification directly implies the second statement of the proposition.
-The proof given here provides the main content of the proposition, the smoothness of this stack without using the smoothness results from~\cite{LMS}.
+The proof given here provides the main content of the proposition, the smoothness of this stack, without using the smoothness results from~\cite{LMS}.

-\begin{proof} Recall from \cite{LMS} that a versal deformation space $B$ of $\MSgrp$ is given by a product $B = \Tnorm[\Gamma_b] \times B_0$, where $\Tnorm[\Gamma_b]$ gives a parametrization of possible rescaling ensembles $R$ (which have values in $\Tnorm[\Gamma_b]$), and where $B_0$ parameterizes the remaining data (deformations of the components $\calX_v$ for $v \in V(\Gamma_b)$ and twisted differentials on these components).
-In fact, this local structure is given in loc.\ cit.\ for the model space in \cite[Section~8.1]{LMS}.
-This model space is locally isomorphic to Dehn space by the plumbing construction given in \cite[Theorem~10.1]{LMS} and Proposition~12.5 shows that every family can locally be lifted to Dehn space.
+\begin{proof} Recall from \cite[Section~8.1 and Theorem~10.1]{LMS} that a versal deformation space $B$ of $\MSgrp$ is given by a product $B = \Tnorm[\Gamma_b] \times B_0$, where $\Tnorm[\Gamma_b]$ gives a parameterization of possible rescaling ensembles $R$ (which have values in $\Tnorm[\Gamma_b]$), and where $B_0$ parameterizes the remaining data (deformations of the components $\calX_v$ for $v \in V(\Gamma_b)$ and twisted differentials on these components).
+In fact, this local structure is given for the model space in \cite[Section~8.1]{LMS}.
+This model space is locally isomorphic to the Dehn space by the plumbing construction given in \cite[Theorem~10.1]{LMS}, and \cite[Proposition~12.5]{LMS} shows that every family can locally be lifted to the Dehn space.

 Consider the fiber product